lambrojos/monogram/README.md

 What is this?
 -------------

+Generally speaking it's a proof of concept in using formal grammars in APIs, to implement a custom DSL.

+It's worth to take note that once you learn bison implementing stuff like this is really trivial

 It's a compiler that compiles strings written in a simple grammar into mongo db query parameter objects.
 Its intended use is to augment nodejs REST APIs, allowing clients to easily add filters to their queries.